pastas/pastastore/readme.md

 object should inherit from this class.
 The `BaseConnector` class also shows the expected call signature for each method.
 Following the same call signature should ensure that your new connector works directly with `PastaStore`.
-Though extra keyword arguments can be added in the custom class.
+Extra keyword arguments can be added in methods in the custom class as long as these are defined after the expected call signature as defined in the `BaseConnector`.

 ```python
 class MyCustomConnector(BaseConnector, ConnectorUtil):